Get

 2. Gather Your Tools

 You’ll need several tools on hand to complete your doggy’s spa experience.
 The exact equipment you’ll require will depend entirely on what treatments you plan on performing.
-At the very least, you’ll need grooming tools like brushes, dog shampoos, nail clippers, and towels.
+At the very least, you’ll need grooming tools like brushes, dog shampoo, nail clippers, and towels.

-3. Choose the Right Time & Day
+3. Choose the Right Time and Day

 Dogs can have ‘off’ days just like us, so make sure you’re choosing a day when your pup is happy to have your spa day.
 The last thing you want is to try to give your dog what is supposed to be a relaxing spa treatment when they are all wound up or anxious.